danimaniarqsoft/DslExcelReport/dsl-report/README.md

 Introduction
 ------------------------------
 The present project try to make the Excel development easy through Fluent Api for create Excel documents.
-The core Api for the DSL[^fluetApi] is based on [Apache POI](http://poi.apache.org/ "Apache POI Home").
+The core Api for the DSL [^fluentApi] is based on [Apache POI](http://poi.apache.org/ "Apache POI Home").

 Excel Column Annotation
 ------------------------------